 Travel back in time to learn about the storied past of Waterbury: build a time machine to take us back to the 1800s; solve a “History Mystery” by searching for clues in the neighborhood; go on an architectural scavenger hunt; and build a miniature dream home inspired by Rose Hill Mansion.
 Participants will also create silhouette portraits and giant paper dolls; play colonial games from Noah Webster House; and put on a play with Vintage Soul Productions.

 Family Night – Susan B. Anthony: Failure is Impossible

 Thursday, July 30, 4:00-6:00pm

-An evening with activist and historical superhero, Susan B. Anthony.
+A virtual evening performance with activist and historical superhero, Susan B. Anthony.
 Actor Sheryl Faye will recount Anthony’s passion for justice and commitment to the Suffrage Movement.
 Learn about her fight for women’s rights and the abolition of slavery.
 Design your own “Votes for Women” sash.

 Supported in part by CT Humanities.

 Summer Youth Art supported in part by: